wyostable/frontier-stable-token/README.md

 ## Configure contracts through Fireblocks

 ### Setup
+1. Run `pnpm install`

-1. Copy the `.env.example` file and rename it to `.env`.
+2. Copy the `.env.example` file and rename it to `.env`.
 Populate the variables under the `Fireblocks environment configuration` section as instructed

-2. Update `consts/wire.ts` as needed
+3. Update `consts/wire.ts` as needed

       a.
 Update the `DVNS`, `ENFORCED_OPTIONS`, and `MULTISIGS` as needed, similar to existing chains